Meet our staff and board of directors.

 Prior to her work at RMYC, Jamie acted as National Conference Organizer for the Association for Experiential Education in Boulder, CO and New Student Coordinator at Eagle Rock School & Professional Development Center in Estes Park, CO.
 Jamie’s background in wilderness therapy is rooted in seven years of leading at-risk and adjudicated youth on month-long backpacking trips throughout the country.
 Jamie holds a Bachelor’s Degree in Community Studies from the University of California, Santa Cruz. ✉️ Email Jamie.

 Gwynneth Carla is a leader in and out of the classroom.
+Currently, she is a High School Science Teacher (Chemistry and Physics) at Rio Grande High School.
 She has served as class sponsor, department head, data analysis team leader, and building leadership team member at Tohatchi HS, which is one of the Gallup-McKinley County Schools (GMCS) schools in the Navajo Reservation.
-She also worked, though briefly, as one of the GMCS district’s technology support teachers .
-Currently, she has been appointed as the testing coordinator and one of the two technology coordinators for Middle College HS in Gallup.
+She also worked, though briefly, as one of the GMCS district’s technology support teachers and was appointed as the testing coordinator and one of the two technology coordinators for Middle College HS in Gallup.

 Since 2012, she has become a Google Apps enthusiast.
 And she has been advocating for utilizing technology in various aspects of classroom teaching.